bagrow/datatools/example_data/tutorial.md

-Much of datatools functionality involves transforming one type of data to another so that it may be plotted, etc.  For example, `bin` computes the histogram of X-data, return XY-data where the X-values are the centers of bins and the Y-values are the number (or fraction) of original datapoints that fall within that bin.
+Much of datatools functionality involves transforming one type of data to another so that it may be plotted, etc.  For example, `bin` computes the histogram of X-data, returning XY-data where the X-values are the centers of bins and the Y-values are the number (or fraction) of original datapoints that fall within that bin.
 Other functions that read X-data and return plottable XY- data are `logbin`, `count`, `cdf`, and `ccdf`.

 Plotting data